At a Glance

 From its origin as snowmelt from the western slopes of Mount Hood, the Sandy River flows 56 miles before emptying into the Columbia River.
 The river and its tributaries support several anadromous species, including threatened salmon and steelhead.
 Over the last several decades, human impacts such as a former hydroelectric dam, channelization, reduction of spawning and rearing habitat, and road construction have contributed to a significant decline in salmon and steelhead runs.

-Working with the Portland Water Bureau, Metro, and the Oregon Parks and Recreation Department, Biohabitats is helping to restore key habitat for threatened salmon and steelhead at two sites along the Sandy River.
+Working with the Portland Water Bureau, Metro, and the Oregon Parks and Recreation Department, Biohabitats restored key salmon and steelhead habitat at two sites along the Sandy River, one in Oxbow Regional Park and one in Dabney State Recreation Area.

-At Oxbow Park, the Biohabitats team is excavating and reactivating a historic side channel.
-To date, we have installed one large, engineered log jam in the Sandy River, which was designed to push flow into the restored channel and provide habitat.
-With assistance of a heavy lift helicopter, we also placed large wood in an existing side channel to enhance habitat.
-A second engineered log jam will be installed at the site in 2018.
+At Oxbow Regional Park, the Biohabitats team excavated and reactivated a historic 2,200-foot long side channel.
+This involved installing large, engineered log jams designed to push flow into the restored channel and provide habitat.
+With assistance of a heavy lift helicopter, the team placed large wood in an existing side channel to enhance habitat.
+A second engineered log jam was installed at Dabney State Recreation Area.
+Prior to construction, Biohabitats engineered a diversion system to divert the flow from the side channel with a hand-placed weir.
+The engineered log jam (ELJ) required excavating 20 feet below the river bed.
+The ELJ pit was dewatered by pumping water to the adjacent upland forest for filtration.

 Design & Build, Ecological Restoration